bnegrao/shell_map/README.md

 # shell_map
-A Map implementation in bash.
+A full featured Map implementation in bash.
 Tested with bash 3.
-It's like having a Map object in Shell.
+It's like OOO programming in Shell.
 ```
 # Usage